 5. Read publishers’ guidelines carefully

 Along with reading them carefully, you need to follow them carefully.
-Publishers have more submissions than they can handle, if your submission doesn’t meet their guidelines it would be highly unlikely it will avoid the trash pile.
+Publishers have more submissions than they can handle.
+If your submission doesn’t meet their guidelines, it’s highly unlikely to avoid the trash pile.

 5A.
 Do your self-publishing research